urbit/urbit.org-reloaded/content/using/running/vere.md

 ### Compact State

+**Note the ship should be shut down before using either of the utilities described below.**

 Ships currently have a hard 2GB limit on the size of their state.
 Sometimes the state of long-running, heavily-used ships can exceed the 2GB limit and crash with a `bail: meme` error.
 To fix this, there are a couple of ways to reduce the